rbind/blog.jemu.name/content/posts/2017/2017-10-25-how-to-make-the-most-of-my-plex-server/index.md

 So here's a list of things you can try and/or do to ensure the least aggravating Plex experience:

 1. Avoid transcoding if you can.
-    - Use any native client if possible, this includes the [Plex Media Player for desktops](https://www.plex.tv/media-server-downloads/#plex-app) if you're watching on a laptop
+    - Use any native client if possible, this includes the [Plex Media Player for desktops](https://www.plex.tv/media-server-downloads/#plex-app) if you're watching on a laptop.
+    - The browser client is **not great** for format support.
+Doesn't matter if you use Chrome or Firefox or whatever.
+Just avoid the browser player please.
     - Ensure the player is set to play the original quality instead of a converted version
 2. If you need a transcode, time it right
     - Use the sync feature to pre-transcode and download files to any mobile device (iOS/Android) with the Plex app (the app itself is a one time purchase and doesn't require a Plex Pass subscription).
 You can then use said device for playback, e.g. with a Chromecast if you want it on a big screen.